openshift/enhancements/enhancements/dns/coredns-egressfirewall-integration.md

 * The OVN-K master will watch the ``DNSName`` CRs.
 When the ``.status`` of a ``DNSName`` CR is updated, the OVN-K master will update the ``AddressSet`` for the wildcard DNS name, which is linked with the ACL rule for the corresponding EgressFirewall(s).
 * The OVN-K master will also store the regular DNS name and the corresponding current IPs along with the TTL and the next time to lookup.
-Based on the next time to lookup, the OVN-K master will follow same method as that of regular DNS names to get the latest IPs and TTL information.
+Based on the next time to lookup, the OVN-K master will follow the same method as that of the regular DNS names to get the latest IPs and TTL information.

 #### Deletion

 ##### Regular DNS name
 * An OpenShift cluster administrator deletes an EgressFirewall resource for a Namespace containing rul(e) for regular DNS name(s).
-* The OVN-K master will delete the ACL rules corresponding to the EgressFirewall.
+* The OVN-K master will delete the ACL rule corresponding to the EgressFirewall.
 * The OVN-K master will then check if the same regular DNS names are also used in the EgressFirewall rules in other Namespaces.
 If they are not used, then the OVN-K master will delete the corrresponding ``AdressSets`` for each of the DNS names in the EgressFirewall rules.
 The OVN-K master will also delete the corresponding ``DNSName`` CRs, only if the ``.spec.isregular`` field is set to true and